 I’ve visited many junkyards both large and small.
-My footsteps have gone from farmer’s barnyards with a few rusty relics sitting scattered in the weeds, to 300 acre fields of high grass, hot rusty metal, and hungry ticks.
+My footsteps have gone through farmer’s barnyards with a few rusty relics sitting scattered in the weeds, to 300 acre fields of high grass, hot rusty metal, and hungry ticks.
 It’s always been a fun adventure and some open-ended exploration.
 You never know what you’ll find.
 I always enjoy seeing the old vehicles in a historical way, but I also get to make artwork from them for the present.
 Let me share them here with you.

 Need a part?
-After all these travels in the outback, I can easily say it’s probably out there somewhere.
+After all these travels in the mechanical outback, I can easily say it’s probably out there somewhere.

 All these images are available on paper, canvas, or super high gloss with the usual free shipping.